-They say, “We love our vintage dresses.
-But the one problem with them is not being able to fit the more curvy figure.
-Vintage dresses are, by their nature, on the small side.
-Although we do search and search for more realistic sizes, there have been occasions where we just can’t help.
+“We love vintage dresses but by their nature they are on the small side”, they say.
+“Although we search for more realistic sizes, there have been occasions where we just can’t help.
 We hated that.
-So we set about designing a new collection, that would be every bit as beautiful as all the dresses in our shop, but available up to a size 22.
-And that collection is called Flaunt It.”
+So we set about designing our very own collection that would be every bit as beautiful as the dresses in our shop but available from size 8 to 22.
+That collection is Flaunt It.”